 Another tip?
 Use the cold to your advantage.
 “Fill a bottle half-full of water, put it in the freezer, and roll it so you can get a massage of the foot,” Dr. Trojian recommends.
 “This can provide some temporary pain relief.”

 If you find plantar fasciitis pain—or any foot pain—gets worse in the winter, make your first stop at the doctor to ensure you don’t have another type of injury.
-Stretching and wearing supportive shoes are often enough to get you through the pain so you can ideally feel better— just in time for spring.
+Stretching and wearing supportive shoes to combat foot pain are often enough to get you through the colder months so you can ideally feel better— just in time for spring.

 Loading More Posts...